How to Get Rid of Nerves Before a Performance

 Stage fright, otherwise known as performance anxiety, is caused by the flight-or-fight response, which is a stress response that is sent throughout the body stimulating your adrenaline.
 Adrenaline is what causes the physiological symptoms of stage fright.
 Some of the best actors and actresses in the world today still get stage fright.
 This response can be a completely normal process to go through before a performance.

-Though it may not be completely impossible to get rid of stage fright, there are certainly things that you can to do help control your emotional response and reduce anxiety before a performance.
+Though it may not be completely impossible to get rid of stage fright, there are certainly things that you can do to help control your emotional response and reduce anxiety before a performance.

 Yes, you can reduce performance anxiety issues the night before.
 Give yourself that pep talk and a pat on the back.
 Mental preparation on the day will help you work through any thoughts and feelings contributing to your self-doubt.
+Fall back on your foundation and training.
+You know you have done the work, now enjoy it.

 Feeling nervous again?
 Breathe in through your nose and out through your mouth, repeating until calm.
 Taking a deep breath and practicing mindfulness is an amazing technique for reducing performance anxiety.